Vietnam: A Television History; America's Mandarin (1954 - 1963); Interview with Le Minh Dao, 1981

 Part of The Vietnam Collection.

-South Vietnamese Major General Le Minh Dai led the ARVN 18th Division at Xuan Loc, the last major battle of the Vietnam War.
-He describes leading resistance to the French government, and later to the Diem regime in the mid-1950s following the Geneva Agreement.
+This unidentified speaker was erroneously identified as Le Minh Dao in production records.
+This speaker recounts resistance to the Ngo Dinh Diem regime.
+He describes leading resistance to the French government, and later to the Diem regime in the mid-1950 s following the Geneva Agreement.
 He outlines why he fought against the Diem regime as revenge for executions, arrests, and land appropriations.
-He frames the struggle against Diem in both military and political terms, thanking progressive American people who came out against the war for boosting the Vietnamese peoples morale.
+He frames the struggle against Diem in both military and political terms, thanking progressive American people who came out against the war for boosting the Vietnamese people s morale.

 - Vietnam: A Television History